EmmaCrentsil29/printf/README.md

-README fiel to our project
+README file to our project